KhanMuhamamdT/Project2final/project-worksheet.md

 ## Project Description

-This apploication will provide latest foreign exchange reference rates.
-Basically this app will provide the three search
+This application will provide latest foreign exchange reference rates.
+Application will provide the three search
 - Latest Link
 	-After clicking on the link application will provide the latest reference rates .
 Eur will be used for the base currency.
+- Symbol Link
+   - This will provide the specific search against the specific currancy

 ## Project Links